UO-Data-Science/netneuro-Rpackagemangers/README.md

 rstudio should now be using the most recent version of R.

-## Creating an enviroment with an older version of R
+## Creating an environment with an older version of R

 Lets create another environment with R version 3.6.1